Without a doubt, you’ve already realized it’s more complex to be a church leader today than it was even a few decades ago.

 With the vast majority of churches struggling in some way, it’s time to rethink our future mission.

-Attendance at most churches is stagnant or dropping and even whole denominations are being redefined, because, as I outlined in this blog series, even Christians who are attending church are attending less often.
+Attendance at most churches is stagnant or dropping and even whole denominations are being redefined, because, as I outlined in this blog series

 In many ways, what the church is going through is reflected in other industries like what’s been happening in the newspaper and photography businesses.